 Tragedy befell Julius in childhood, at the age of five, when the family resided in or near Grafton, Taylor County, WV.
-Just a few days after Christmas 1862, the father died of smallpox.
+Just a few days after Christmas 1862, his father died of smallpox.
 Evidence suggests that he was raised by his Martin grandparents.

 As a young man, Julius resided in Upshur County, WV.

-They had at least six children -- Grover C. Martin, Lillie Brue Yerkey, Walter K. Martin, Julius Caeser Martin Jr., Cassel Martin and Martha Louise Cottrill.
+They were the parents of at least six children -- Grover Cleveland Martin, Lillie Brue Yerkey, Walter K. Martin, Julius Caeser Martin Jr., Harry "Cassel" Martin and Martha Louise Cottrill.

 By 1903, the family had moved to Clarksburg, Harrison County, WV, with William continuing his work as a baggage master.
 Newlywed daughter and son in law Lilly and Edward Eldon Yerkey lived under their roof in 1910, with Edward working as an engineer on the railroad.
 Their residence that year was on Baltimore Street.

 In summarizing Julius' working career, the Buckhannon (WV) Delta once said: "Ever since the B. & O. railroad was built up the river, one of the familiar faces in the baggage car has been that of Julius C. Martin.
 For many years Mr. Martin ran on the train between Clarksburg and Pickens, but was later transferred to the run from Clarksburg to Richwood."
 Richwood was a center for converting timber into wood pulp, used in producing paper products such as cups, dollies and wrapping paper.